-French-style “melting potatoes” are the greatest brunch potatoes you can make – crispy on the outside and fluffy on the inside.
-Made with just 4 easy ingredients.
+French-style “melting potatoes” are my favorite brunch potatoes to make – crisp on the outside, and melty and soft on the inside.
+Made with just 4 basic ingredients.

-I’ll cut to the chase: I am never making any other style of roasted potatoes again.
-These “melting potatoes” (translated from the French pommes de terre fondantes) are simply the greatest – the exact texture and flavor every roasted potato dreams of being.
+Ever since discovering the technique known as “melting potatoes”, I have not made any other style of roasted potatoes.
+Translated from the French pommes de terre fondantes, these are simply the greatest – the exact texture and flavor every roasted potato dreams of being.

-Melting potatoes – presumably because they melt in your mouth – are deeply golden on the outside, and have crisp edges and the fluffiest interiors.
+Melting potatoes – presumably because they melt in your mouth – are deeply golden on the outside, with crisp edges and the fluffiest interiors.
 Flavored with garlic and rosemary, they can complement nearly any meal, be it Thanksgiving, Easter, or just a regular weeknight dinner.

 What Are “Melting Potatoes”